LidaHak/StayFit/README.md

 The app already has stored info about how much calories every food contains and formulas to calculate the needed daily calories and also the calories you burnt during exercising.

 ***
 People who want to use this app shall download the excel file of exercises(in my repository).
-After downloading you just need to change the file path in the main code and type the path form your device.
+After downloading you just need to change the file path in the main code and type the path from your device.